<

 Panthers face yet another former first-rounder, Brian Burns

-CHARLOTTE, N.C. -- Carolina Panthers outside linebacker Jadeveon Clowney was shocked when told the organization moved on from four straight first-round draft picks from 2016 to 2019.
+CHARLOTTE, N.C. -- Carolina Panthers outside linebacker Jadeveon Clowney was shocked when told the organization had moved on from four straight first-round draft picks from 2016 to 2019.

-"That's crazy,'' said the three-time Pro Bowler, whom the Houston Texans made the No. 1 pick of the 2014 draft.
+"That's crazy," said the three-time Pro Bowler, whom the Houston Texans made the No. 1 pick of the 2014 draft.
 "That's not a good sign.
 Usually, most organizations don't let their great or best players out of the building.

-"It's kind of surprising ... and shocking.''
+"It's kind of surprising ... and shocking."

 Burns, who had 46 career sacks in five seasons with Carolina, already has five in nine games for the Giants.
 The Panthers have 10 as a team.